 After dinner we caught up with my friend Huhu from Australia, and headed off for a traditional Swedish dinner.
 I’m not sure what the meatballs at Ikea are like, but the real deal are delicious and I will be looking up a recipe and searching out lingon berries sometime soon!
 After an after dinner stroll through town we headed back to our hotel to rest up before our morning flight to Kiruna.

 Entering the Arctic Circle - Welcome to Kiruna!

 They call a visit to Kiruna a visit to the ‘real winter’.
+Its located in Swedish Lapland and within the Arctic circle.
 We were greeted with -6 degree temperatures, which apparently is not a real winter (to our bodies it was).
 Considering it gets as cold as -40 degrees Celsius, I could see their point that this was ‘mild’ weather, and felt glad that we did not have to brave a very cold day!
 Kiruna is a small town based around a tin mine and tourism.
 Our camp was around 20 minutes out of town set in the forest on the bank of a river and although secluded, a much nicer place to stay than town.